-Early in Alexandria LaFaye’s writing career, many experienced writers told her to write what she knew.
+Early in her writing career, many experienced writers told Alexandria LaFaye to write what she knew.
 Great advice, but LaFaye ignored it.
 “I figured I already knew it, so why write about it?
 That would have been boring.”
 Instead, she writes about experiences she never had to see what they would have been like.

 This philosophy has been part of her writing style since she began writing at age eight.
 As a kid she wrote adult stories about a variety of topics including Vietnam veterans with post-traumatic stress disorder.
 “I saw the topic on TV all the time,” she says of her mature subject matter.
 But now that she’s an adult, she writes for kids.